• Skip to main content

 To store: Scones are best served fresh and slightly warm.
 To store them, wrap them in plastic wrap or place them in a ziplock bag to prevent them from drying out and retain their moisture.
 Leave at room temperature.
 They should last 1 to 2 days.

-To freeze: Once baked scones are cooled, wrap immediately in plastic wrap or place in a freezer-safe container and freeze for up to 3 months.
+To freeze: Once baked scones are cooled, wrap them immediately in plastic wrap or place them in a freezer-safe container and freeze for up to 3 months.
 Thaw at room temperature and reheat in the oven or microwave.

 TIP 1: Use cold ingredients and cold hands.
-The aim is to keep the butter as cold as possible when making the dough so that it melts when it hits the high heat, not before, and creates that uber flakey interior we're after.
+The aim is to keep the butter as cold as possible when making the dough so that it melts when it hits the high heat, not before, and creates that uber-flakey interior we're after.

 TIP 3: Refrigerate the dough before baking.
-This allows the flour to hydrate, the gluten to relax, butter to re-chill and harden and baking powder to get to work.
+This allows the flour to hydrate, the gluten to relax, the butter to re-chill and harden and baking powder to get to work.
 All this helps in creating soft, flaky scones.

-Variations of cherries: If fresh cherries aren’t in season then substitute with frozen (same quantity as fresh), dried cherries 90g (¾ cup) or glacé cherries (60g (4oz).
+Variations of cherries: If fresh cherries aren’t in season then substitute with frozen (same quantity as fresh), dried cherries 90g (¾ cup), or glacé cherries (60g (4oz).

-If you don’t have self-raising flour: Add 3 teaspoons of baking powder to 375g/3 cups plain (all-purpose) flour and stir together.
+If you don’t have self-raising flour: Add 3.5 teaspoons of baking powder to 375g/3 cups plain (all-purpose) flour and stir together.
 Continue as per the recipe instructions and the other ingredients, including adding the stated baking powder.

 Nutrition